secretstartups/handbook/leadership/life-labs-learning/index.html.md

 ### Goal

-The goal of LifeLabs Learning is to give people leaders an opportunity to build and reinforce core management skills.
 GitLab requires exceptional leaders and powerful teams.
-And managers need the most essential skills in the shortest time.
+The goal of LifeLabs Learning is to give managers, execs, and people leaders an opportunity to develop core leadership skills that make the biggest impact in the shortest time.
+As a participant in LifeLabs Learning, you will gain the essential building blocks of a high-performing manager, leading all-remote teams.

 As a participant in LifeLabs learning, you will gain the essential building blocks of a high-performing manager, leading all-remote teams.